 Organic Cannabis – Pest Control

-We strongly urge you to refrain from using synthetic insecticides because you can ruin the taste of the crop; inhaling these chemicals is also bad for your health.
-Unnatural pesticides also damage the soil, and if it is saturated with chemicals near harvest time, you face a desperate race against time to ‘flush’ the soil to ensure the crop is useable.
+We strongly urge you to refrain from using synthetic insecticides because you can ruin the taste of the crop.
+Also, inhaling these chemicals is very bad for your health.
+Unnatural pesticides damage the soil.
+If it is saturated with chemicals near harvest time, you face a desperate race against time to ‘flush’ the soil.
+If you don’t, then the crop is unusable.

-Such soils also need to be tilled, tossed or remixed if they are to be used next season.
-With organic soils, you are dealing with a living entity which means no tilling, etc. is required.
-All you have to do is remove the root ball, add some mycorrhizal fungi, and the soil is ready to be used again!
+Such soils also need to be tilled, tossed, or remixed if they are to be used next season.
+With organic soils, you are dealing with a living entity, which means no tilling, etc. is required.
+Just remove the root ball, add some mycorrhizal fungi, and the soil is ready to be used again!

-With regards to dismissing pests, you have the option of creating homemade remedies.
-Sprays made with neem oil, in particular, are extremely adept at killing existing pests and discouraging others from arriving on the scene.
-Other good mixtures include garlic, coriander, and cinnamon.
+As for dealing with pests, you have the option of creating homemade remedies.
+Sprays made with neem oil, in particular, are incredibly adept at killing pests and discouraging others.
+Other usable mixtures include garlic, coriander, and cinnamon.
 Bacillus thuringiensis, better known as BT, and diatomaceous earth, also known as DE, also work wonderfully against pests.

 Don’t succumb to the temptation of using synthetic fertilizers or pesticides.
-You probably think it is the ‘easier’ option, but it really isn’t.
-Growing cannabis organically is not only easier than you think, but it also is cheaper and ensures your soil isn’t filled with salt and chemicals.
+You probably think it is the ‘easier’ option, but it isn’t.
+Growing cannabis organically is easier than you think.
+It is also cheaper and ensures your soil isn’t filled with salt and chemicals.
 If there is too much salt or chemicals in your soil, they can cause a nutrient lockout.
-The result is nutrient deficiencies, lower yields, less potent buds, and weed that doesn’t taste ‘right.’
+The result is nutrient deficiencies, lower yields, less potent buds, and cannabis that doesn’t taste right.

-The explosion in marijuana growing in the United States means there is ample information on growing organically, along with the necessary tools and ingredients.
-In the end, you benefit from better tasting weed that’s likely to be more potent and save money in the bargain.
+The explosion in marijuana growing in the United States means there is ample information available regarding growing organically.
+There is also a lot of information which lets you know the necessary tools and ingredients that you’ll need.
+In the end, you get better tasting cannabis that’s likely to be more potent and save money in the bargain.
 What’s not to like?